fz-lyu/modbuspp/README.md

    and include the code whenever appropriate
    > include "modbuspp/modbus.h"

+## 1.3 Logging as Option
+To enable logging, simply set `ENABLE_MODBUSPP_LOGGING` in your compile option, see CMakeLists.txt with example.

 # 2 Getting Started with a Example
 ## 2.1 Getting the Example